The Churches of Britain and Ireland

 Quinton, Birmingham, West Midlands - see Birmingham.

 Quintrell Downs, Cornwall, the former Bible Christian Chapel.
-It had been built before the survey for a map published in 1881.
+It had been built before the survey for a map published in 1881, and seems to have gone out of use in the mid-20th century.
 Another view.
 SW 8500 6030.
 Both © Paul E. Barnett (2022).
+A modern date-stone can be seen on a Streetview from 2023 bearing the date 1872.

 Quorn, Leicestershire,